 Step 1 – In a large skillet or wok, heat 1 tablespoon of vegetable oil over medium-high heat.
 Add the minced garlic and cook until fragrant, about 30 seconds.

-Adding the kimchi to the sauce pan with the wooden spoon
+Adding the kimchi to the sauce pan with the wooden spoon.

 Step 2 – Add the chopped kimchi and cook, stirring occasionally, until the kimchi is lightly caramelized, about 3-4 minutes in a pan.

-Adding the cooked rice, sauces and oil to the skillet with the kimchi with a wooden spoon
+Adding the cooked rice, sauces and oil to the skillet with the kimchi with a wooden spoon.

 Step 3 – Add the cooked rice, tbsp sriracha sauce, soy sauce, and tsp sesame oil to the skillet.
 Stir-fry the mixture, breaking up any clumps of rice, until the rice is heated through and slightly crispy, about 5-6 minutes.

-Frying egg in a skillet
+Frying an egg in a skillet.

 Expert Tips